-Many nursing homes across the UK care for patients suffering from dementia.
+Many nursing homes across the UK care for patients living with dementia.
 In fact, recent studies have shown that the condition now affects one in 14 people in the UK over the age of 65 and one in six people over the age of 80.

 Working within the care home sector, the Wightman & Parrish team often work closely with clients who care for dementia patients.
-Using our extensive experience within this marketplace, we’ve identified some cleaning tips which can assist carers to provide a positive environment for their patients suffering from the condition.
+Using our extensive experience within this marketplace, we’ve identified some cleaning tips which can assist carers to provide a positive environment for their patients living with the condition.

 Dementia studies have proven that our senses such as sight, smell and taste can trigger the area of the brain that stores memories.
 Smelling a scent that a patient has previously used on a personal level can be reassuring for them.

 There is a wide range of household cleaning products on the market, along with professional alternatives, that can be implemented into a care home’s cleaning regime to trigger scent recognition.

 Furniture polishes like Mr Sheen are used by many households and have a strong, recognisable scent, so using products like this within living areas of care homes may trigger scent recognition for a patient suffering with dementia.